Is UBS Group AG (UBS) a Keeper?

-UBS Group AG (NYSE:UBS) went down by -0.12% from its latest closing price compared to the recent 1-year high of $16.58.
-The company’s stock price has collected -0.24% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that UBS Declares Coupon Payments on 5 ETRACS Exchange Traded Notes
+UBS Group AG (NYSE:UBS) went up by 0.37% from its latest closing price compared to the recent 1-year high of $16.58.
+The company’s stock price has collected -1.40% of loss in the last five trading sessions.
+Press Release reported on 06/08/21 that UBS Declares Coupon Payments on 5 ETRACS Exchange Traded Notes

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.